faustroz/faustroz/README.md

-# Hi there, I'm Ferdy Diatmika 👋
+# Hi, I'm Ferdy Diatmika A Student, and A Programmer

 ## I'm a Student, and A Programmer !